Supreme Court throws abortion fight into center of midterms | WTOP

 As far as Republicans, she said, “It’s motivating to see how past electoral choices are impacting policy today and then moving forward, what more is to be done.”

-Abortion-rights supporter Kelly Baden of Strategic Initiatives and Services, a strategy center for state legislators who champion progressive values, said the wave of anti-abortion legislation in Republican-led states “shows how much we’ve already lost and how dire our circumstances already are.”
+Abortion-rights supporter Kelly Baden of the State Innovation Exchange, a strategy center for state legislators who champion progressive values, said the wave of anti-abortion legislation in Republican-led states “shows how much we’ve already lost and how dire our circumstances already are.”

 “But we have the power to take it back,” she said.
 “If and when the courts let us down, we can and must show up at the voting booth.”

-Note: This story has been corrected to show Kelly Baden’s organization is State Innovation Exchange, not Strategic Initiatives and Services.